 I teach Yoga because when taught with patience and compassion, it is an accessible practice than can let people feel good.
 I want YOU to feel good.
 When we feel good, our stress levels decrease, when stress levels decrease our body’s can move from protection mode into the growth zone.
 The growth zone is where healing happens and feelings of wellbeing and relaxation occur.
 The cell biologist Bruce Lipton PHD writes at length about the importance of relaxation as a catalyst for allowing our bodies to recover from anything from PTSD to low level anxiety.
 When we feel at home with who we are, when we feel we are enough, we can thrive.

 No more not enough, no more too much.
-You are enough.
+You are enough just as you are.

 Let’s Thrive Together.